Autodesk-Forge/forge-bim360reports/README.md

 1. **Cannot see my BIM 360 or ACC projects**: Make sure to provision the Forge App Client ID within the BIM 360 or ACC Account, [learn more here](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
 This requires the Account Admin permission.

+2. **Cannot load Autodesk360 model**: In Autodesk360, the model is not translated by default until the end user loads the model one time in Autodesk360, or the developer posts job to translate.

-2. **error setting certificate verify locations** error: may happen on Windows, use the following: `git config --global http.sslverify "false"`
+3. **error setting certificate verify locations** error: may happen on Windows, use the following: `git config --global http.sslverify "false"`

 ## License